 If you’re at all familiar with the Prius line, you’ll immediately recognize the Prius v.
 It’s the largest member of the family and retains its familiar ties by virtue of its long roofline and sharply cut-off rear, both of which contribute to the hybrid’s generous cargo and passenger space and also enhance aerodynamic efficiency.

-Fitting whatever you need stored is easy, too.
-The rear seat can slide fore-and-aft and the backseats fold flat in 60/40 split, so fitting boxes, groceries, or whatever awkward items life throws at you is a breeze.
-There’s also storage spots for smaller items tucked throughout the cabin, making it easy to store phones or other personal items.
+Fitting whatever you need to store is easy, too.
+The rear seat can slide fore and aft and the back seats fold flat in 60/40 split, so fitting boxes, groceries, or whatever awkward items life throws at you is a breeze.
+There are also storage spots for smaller items tucked throughout the cabin, making it easy to store phones or other personal items.
 In short, the Prius v’s engine isn’t the only thing that’s intelligently designed.

 The Prius v isn’t just concerned with getting you to your destination as efficiently as possible, it’s also dedicated to getting you where you’re going as safely as possible, too.